-Domain Cluster Standard Standard Description i Activities The Number System Know that there are numbers that are not rational, and approximate them by rational numbers.
-8.NS.1 Know that numbers that are not rational are called irrational.
-Understand informally that every number has a decimal expansion; for rational numbers show that the decimal expansion repeats eventually, and convert a decimal expansion which repeats eventually into a rational number.
-Recurring Decimals Irrational Numbers Fraction to Terminating Decimal The Number System Know that there are numbers that are not rational, and approximate them by rational numbers.
+Domain Cluster Standard Description Activities The Number System Know that there are numbers that are not rational, and approximate them by rational numbers.
+8.NS.1 Know that real numbers are either rational or irrational.
+Understand informally that every number has a decimal expansion which is repeating, terminating, or is non-repeating and nonterminating.
+Irrational Numbers Fraction to Terminating Decimal Recurring Decimals The Number System Know that there are numbers that are not rational, and approximate them by rational numbers.
 8.NS.2 Use rational approximations of irrational numbers to compare the size of irrational numbers, locate them approximately on a number line diagram, and estimate the value of expressions.
 Estimating Square Roots Expressions and Equations Work with radicals and integer exponents.
-8.EE.1 Know and apply the properties of integer exponents to generate equivalent numerical expressions.
-Exponent Notation The Zero Exponent Simplifying with Exponent Laws 1 Multiplication with Exponents Properties of Exponents Exponent Laws with Brackets Negative Exponents Integer Exponents Exponent Notation and Algebra Exponent Laws and Algebra Exponent Form to Numbers Expressions and Equations Work with radicals and integer exponents.
-8.EE.2 Use square root and cube root symbols to represent solutions to equations of the form $x^2 = p$ and $x^2 = p$ , where $p$ is a positive rational number.
+8.EE.1 Understand, explain, and apply the properties of integer exponents to generate equivalent numerical expressions.
+Exponent Notation Exponent Notation and Algebra Properties of Exponents Exponent Laws with Brackets The Zero Exponent Negative Exponents Integer Exponents Multiplication with Exponents Simplifying with Exponent Laws 1 Exponent Laws and Algebra Exponent Form to Numbers Expressions and Equations Work with radicals and integer exponents.
+8.EE.2 Use square root and cube root symbols to represent solutions to equations of the form $x^2 = p$ and $x^3 = p$, where p is a positive rational number.
 Evaluate square roots of small perfect squares and cube roots of small perfect cubes.
 Know that $\sqrt{2}$ is irrational.
 Square Roots Square Roots 1 Square and Cube Roots Expressions and Equations Work with radicals and integer exponents.
-8.EE.3 Use numbers expressed in the form of a single digit times an integer power of 10 to estimate very large or very small quantities, and to express how many times as much one is than the other.
+8.EE.3 Use numbers expressed in the form of a single digit times an integer power of 10 to estimate very large or very small quantities and to express how many times as much one is than the other.
 Scientific Notation Scientific Notation 1 Scientific Notation 2 Scientific notation to decimal Ordering Scientific Notation